COVID-19 is a new illness that can affect your lungs and airways. It’s caused by a type of coronavirus.

 We’ve made some changes to protect patients and to reduce the risk of spread of coronavirus.
 Our priority is protecting our patients’ safety and wellbeing, their families, our volunteers and staff.

 We’re regularly reviewing our response as the situation evolves.
 Please find the latest information and guidance below:

 Visiting the hospice

-To protect patients, visitors, volunteers and staff, the following changes have been made to our visitor policies from immediate effect:
+In response to the current Coronavirus crisis to protect patients, visitors, volunteers and staff, the following changes have been made to our visitor policies with immediate effect.